fanghenshaometeor/DIversity-via-Orthogonality/README.md

 ```

 Detailed training settings (model, data set and whether to perform adversarial training) and hyper-parameters ($\alpha,\beta,\tau$ and $L$) have been specified in the `train.sh` script.

+A complete list of the chosen hyper-parameters for different models could be found in the Table 4 in the appendix of the paper.

 ### Attack